zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public int StartAudioRecording(string filePath);
 ```

 This method starts an audio recording.
-The SDK allows recording during a call, which supports either one of the following two formats:
+The SDK allows recording during a call, which supports the following formats:

-- .wav: Large file size with high sound fidelity
+- .wav: Large file size with high fidelity.
-- .aac: Small file size with low sound fidelity
+- .aac: Small file size with low fidelity.

 Ensure that the directory to save the recording file exists and is writable.
 This method is usually called after joining a channel.
-The recording automatically stops when the `LeaveChannel` method is called.
+The recording automatically stops when you call the `LeaveChannel` method.

 <table>
 <colgroup>